 Photo credit: Stopthegears Flickr Photostream

-I can tell you that was a big mistake.
+A mere four years later I discovered that was a big mistake.
 What a piece of junk!
-I’d been kicking myself and fighting with this horrible excuse of a stroller for way too long.
+I kicked myself for fighting with that horrible excuse of a stroller for way too long.
 Completely disgusted, I tossed it in the trash and set out to find the best inexpensive stroller.

-Every Friday Eli and I are off for the day to explore and play.
-We need a reliable stroller.
+Every Friday for six years, Eli and I were off for the day to explore and play.
+We needed a reliable stroller.
 So he and I came up with our list of must-haves: Storage under the seat, a 5-point harness, cup holder, big wheels, folds easily, is relatively lightweight and has a retractable canopy.

 I began my research online.
 Armed with the list, I started with the cheapest options and rejected them one by one when a particular cheap model couldn’t deliver on the must-haves.
 As I moved up in price, it didn’t take long to find strollers that had all of the things we need.
 I easily narrowed down the field of thousands to the three strollers that appeared to match—not exceed—our needs.

 We visited stores so we could actually meet our top three candidates.
 I talked to parents, read tons of reviews.
 In the end, I made the decision to buy the cheapest of the three, based on reviews and personal recommendations.
 Quality wise, all three were so close, I couldn’t see much difference.

 The stroller that won the first ever official “Everyday Cheapskate Best Inexpensive” seal of approval is this Summer 3Dlite Convenience Stroller.

 We took our stroller for its maiden voyage to Knott’s Berry Farm and right off the bat we noticed five others just like ours in the stroller parking area at Knott’s “Camp Snoopy.”
 That sealed the deal and prompted a simple comment from the front seat.
 “That’s cool.”